Have you ever wondered what exactly happens inside the digital and design teams of an integrated marketing agency?

 6PM LONDON / 1PM BOSTON

 George: I’m usually heading to the gym/hockey/pub (delete as appropriate) by now.
-It’s great that the lorries prioritize work/life balance.
+It’s great that the lorries prioritise work/life balance.
 Afterwards, I try to get eight hours of sleep to feel fresh and ready to begin the next dynamic day of b2b digital marketing – where the only certainty is great chat from my colleagues.

 Pallavi: I try to tie up as many tasks as possible before signing off for the day.
 Then, it’s on to the tricky task of deciding what I’m going to eat for dinner/binge on Netflix and switch off for a couple of hours.